epn-vespa/tutorials/surfaces/HRSC_vs_OMEGA/HRSC_vs_OMEGA-tutorial.md

 ### 4- Search HRSC images overlapping a set of OMEGA cubes
 * If your selection contains several OMEGA cubes, repeating this process will rapidly become tedious.
 Instead, this can be achieved with a single query, provided that your search table is first uploaded on the distant server.
 * First open the TAP query panel as before.
-Then type
+Then type:
 ```
 SELECT *
    FROM hrsc3nd.epn_core as tb